 Tell us about your users’ top 3 favorite features or benefits of Wagepoint.

-- Our number one benefit is simplicity — our job is to make paying employees fast and easy by offering features like convenient direct deposit.
+- Our number one benefit is simplicity — our job is to make paying employees and contractors fast and easy by offering features like convenient direct deposit.

 - We simplify the process of complying with federal, state and local taxes by automating the calculation of deposit and withholding amounts, reporting these amounts and paying them to the proper tax authorities, which can be a real bear (a very angry one), if you try to do it on your own.